Saturday, May 31, 2014

 !Navamsa- Some aspect!

-There are 16 Vargas (subdivisions) of ascendants and planets in Vedic astrology, to pinpoint any prediction and making difference between nativities.
-Planets stay at a sign for a long time and even ascendant rises about two hours.
-Several births took place in this duration.
+There are 16 Vargas (subdivisions) of ascendants and planets in Vedic astrology, to pinpoint any prediction and make a difference between nativities.
+Planets stay at a sign for a long time, and even ascendant rises for about two hours.
+Several births took place during this duration.
 We can differentiate every birth by using the Varga chart.
-The Navamsa is the most important subdivision of them.
+The Navamsa is their most important sub-division.
 Some astrologers emphasize that ‘Navamsa’ is more valuable than Rasi itself.
 I also agree with their view.
-It had been the greatest problem for a long time for me how to use it!
-How to use it with Rasi chart!
-Various classical texts of astrology have several hints about its use of it.
+It had been my greatest problem for a long time: how to use it!
+How do you use it with the Rasi chart?
+Various classical texts of astrology have several hints about its uses.

-We should study the Rasi chart only to get primary indications of any event and confirmation of it must be from Navamsa and other related Varga charts.
+We should study the Rasi chart to get primary indications of any event, and it must be confirmed from Navamsa and other related Varga charts.

-Our tradition of great seers gives suggestions of taking the 64th Navamsa (Khar navamsa) or the 22nd Drekkana sign instead of the sign of the 8th house in the Navamsa or Drekkana chart.
+Our tradition of great seers gives the suggestion of taking the 64th Navamsa (Khar Navamsa) or 22nd Drekkana sign instead of the sign of the 8th house in the Navamsa or Drekkana chart.
 The 64th Navamsa generally falls in the 4th house of the Navamsa chart when the 10th house falls about 270 degrees away from the ascendant!
-The 64th and 22nd Drekkana are only general terms as earlier all the shoes of leather made by any company were known as ‘BATA’ shoes.
-So lordship of other houses except ascendant is not recommended from Varga charts.
-Though house consideration suggested just like Rasi chart as an ascendant lord is not desirable in evil houses even in the Navamsa chart.
+The 64th and 22nd Drekkana are only general terms, as earlier, all the shoes of leather made by any company were known as ‘BATA’ shoes.
+So, lordship of other houses except the ascendant is not recommended in the Varga charts.
+Though house consideration suggested just like Rasi chart, as an ascendant lord is not desirable in evil houses, even in the Navamsa chart.

-‘Saravali’ suggested the same method in chapter 34 in Sutra 30 and 31.
+‘Saravali’ suggested the same method in chapter 34 in the Sutras 30 and 31.

-“ Vargas falling in the 5th house belongs to Saturn or the 5th house posited by Sun, within the aspect of Mars produced only mean son”
+“ Vargas falling in the 5th house belongs to Saturn or the 5th house posited by Sun, within the aspect of Mars produced only a mean son.”

-“The Vargas falling in the 5th house belongs to Jupiter or benefic sign produced his own son.”
+“The Vargas falling in the 5th house belongs to Jupiter or a benefic sign produced his son.”

-Observe another sloka 12, of Jatakabhrnam under the context of 5th house.
+Observe another sloka 12 of Jatakabhrnam, under the context of the 5th house.

 “The Vargas falling in the 5th house belongs to Venus or Moon and aspected by either of them produced many issues.”